Skip to sidebar after main content

 Open Access

-• Free to the user
+• be free to the user

-• Available immediately (i.e. No publisher restrictions)
+• be available immediately (i.e. No publisher restrictions)

-• Online format
+• have an online format

 Types of open access

+There are many different OA models, which can confuse readers and authors at the point of access or publicaiton.
 There are many different types of open access, here are a few of the key ones

 • Green allows for articles to be OA, usually not the final published version, usually hosted in an institutional repository, such as Laurier’s Scholars Commons.
 It is often at no cost, but there may be an embargo period.